 Apply the guidance contained in TR 24772-1 clause 6.35.5.

-If recursion is used, then use java.lang.OutOfMemoryError exception to detect and handle insufficient storage due to recurring execution.
+If recursion is used, then catch the java.lang.OutOfMemoryError exception to handle insufficient storage due to r execution.

 6.36 Ignored error status and unhandled exceptions [OYB]

 6.36.1 Applicability to language

+The vulnerabilities described in TR 24772-1 clause 6.36 exists in Java.
+Java mitigates the vulnerability by enforcing the handling of checked exceptions.

 Java offers a set of predefined exceptions for error conditions that may be detected by checks that are compiled into a program.
 In addition, the programmer may define exceptions that are appropriate for their application.
 These exceptions are handled using an exception handler.
 Exceptions may be handled in the environment where the exception occurs or may be propagated out to an enclosing scope.

+Java has two types of exceptions, checked and unchecked.
+A checked exception requires a response and the existence of a response is checked for at compile time.
+A method must either handle the exception or it must specify the exception using the throws keyword.
+This reduces the number of exceptions that are not properly handled.
+Unchecked exceptions are subclasses of RunTimeException and do not require handling since recovery is likely difficult or impossible, or the addition of an exception would not add significantly to the program’s correctness and could be viewed as simply cluttering up the program needlessly.

-Java has both checked and unchecked exceptions.
-If a program can be reasonably expected to recover from an exception, it is a checked exception.
-For situations where the program cannot do anything to recover, it is an unchecked exception.
-Lack of handling of checked exceptions, such as FileNotFoundException, can be detected at compile time.
-There must be a try and catch block to handle the exception as in the following example:
+Lack of handling of checked exceptions, such as FileNotFoundException, is detected at compile time.There must be a try and catch block to handle the exception as in the following example:

 public static void main(String[] args)

 {

 try

 {

 FileReader file = new FileReader("datafile.txt");

 }

 catch (FileNotFoundException e)

 {

-// print the stack trace for this Throwable object on the standard error output stream
+// print the stack trace for this

+// throwable object on the standard error output stream

 e.printStackTrace();

 }

 }

+Thus, the vulnerability of unhandled exceptions as documented in TR 24772-1 clause 6.36 does not apply for checked exceptions.
+The vulnerability does exist for unchecked exceptions.

 Checked exceptions should not simply be suppressed by catching the exceptions with an empty or trivial catch block.
 The catch block must either recover from the exceptional condition, rethrow the exception by propagating it to an enclosing scope or throw an exception that is appropriate to the context of the catch block.

 Unchecked exceptions, such as ArithmeticException, can be ignored in the program and the program will still compile.
-However, should an exception occur, how the exception should be handled will not be specified.
+However, should an exception occur, how the exception should be handled might not be specified.
 Unchecked errors are mainly due to programming errors that should be fixed to prevent the unchecked exception from occurring again.

-Variables defined in a try block are only local, so variables should be defined and initialized outside of the try block.
+Variables defined in a try block are only local, so if they are needed in the catch block, define and initialize the variables outside of the try block.

 6.36.2 Guidance to language users